rittotony/Navbar-Studying/README.md

 # Navbar-Studying
-Studying about navbars and its margin, paddings, colors etc.
+Studying about navbars and its margin, paddings, colors etc also the Grid system.